Proprietary Crystallization Screening

 We recommend shipping overnight Monday – Wednesday to reduce risk of a weekend delivery delay.

-As the COVID-19 pandemic continues, the HWI Crystallization Center is active and able to support your scientific efforts, both on COVID-19 related projects and the crystallization of other targets.
-The month of May will have one soluble run and one membrane run!
+The HWI National Crystallization Center is active and able to support your scientific efforts, both on COVID-19 related projects and the crystallization of other targets.
+We have scheduled an extended screening run for July!

 - Plate Setup: